pip-services/pip-services-docs/content/en/getting_started/recipes/prometheus/_index.md

 #### setInterval

 This method sets the time interval for the dump() method.
-Its syntax is

-__set_interval(value: float)__

-where value is the time interval in milliseconds.
+Its syntax is **setInterval(value: float)** where value is the time interval in milliseconds.

 In the example below, we use this command to set the interval to one minute.